ENGAGE HELP CENTER

 Position: Select the sequence of the submission that should be taken into consideration in the equation.

-The Question construct can be incorporated directly into any Calculation builder construct that supports numerical operations by replacing the number input field with the Question element.
+The construct "Linked question" can be integrated into any Calculations builder construct that supports numerical operations by replacing the number entry field with the "Linked question" element.

 If your question isn’t numeric, you may need to process them with Switch or If operations to create calculations based on participants’ responses.